 NO - A 17 character VIN is required to generate a Car History Report.

-If the VIN is not 17 characters long, we recomend you double-check to make sure that you have the right VIN and have copied it down correctly.
+If the VIN is not 17 characters long, we recommend you double-check to make sure that you have the right VIN and have copied it down correctly.
 If the VIN is still less than 17 characters long, the VIN is most likely from a pre-1989 vehicle.
 Prior to 1989, VINs varied in length from 11 to 17 characters.

 YES - The VIN is the prime identifier of the vehicle and it is critical you provide the correct VIN number for the vehicle you are intending on completing the search on.
 It is strongly recommended that BEFORE you request a Car History Report that you personally inspect the vehicle you are intending on purchasing to ensure that the identifiers you have supplied are correct.
 Failure to provide the correct number may result in your Car History Report not being successful or the report being invalid and no refund will be issued as a result of incorrect information supplied.